weaveworks-experiments/flux-classic/site/fluxctl/index.md

 ---

 `fluxctl` is the command-line interface to Weave Flux.
-It has subcommands for defining services, selecting containers, and querying the state of the system.
+It has subcommands for defining services, selecting containers to be instances of a service, and querying the state of the system.

 Synopsis: